Campaign of Grodno: Campaign begins

-Being somewhat delayed, Charles broke up his winter quarters at Blonie on January 9, 1706 and approached Grodno with the main Swedish army of 20,000 men and the 10,000 Poles and Lithuanians.
+Being somewhat delayed, Charles broke up his winter quarters at Blonie on January 9, 1706, and approached Grodno with the main Swedish army of 20,000 men and the 10,000 Poles and Lithuanians.
 A Russian army of 28,000 men was stationed there.
 Bad weather prevented him from marching out earlier.
 Urgently seeking battle Charles seemed to walk straight into the trap the allies had set for him, according to their initial plan.
 In Saxony, Schulenburg still waited with his 20,000 men to cross the Polish border and engage Rehnskiöld.
 He planned to move with his army as soon as he got word of Charles crossing the Vistula river.
 However, Charles commenced with a rapid winter march; this was typical for the Swedes, dating back to the time of Gustavus Adolphus, but quite unusual for continental armies.
 This in turn surprised the allies as they believed Charles would not begin his march before spring.
 Having received word of his approach however, they considered three alternatives; to meet Charles' army in the open field, fortify in Grodno, or retreat.
 While they disagreed among themselves about their course of action Charles' army appeared before the fortifications of Grodno on January 24, after a quick march, forcing the allies to stay in the city.
 Prior to the Swedish arrival, Augustus who had thus far accompanied the Russian army, broke away with 5,000 cavalry.
-He strove to increase his troops with another 3,000 men before uniting forces with Sculenburg and the Saxon main army whose only obstacle in order to attack Charles' army in the rear, accordingly, were the 10,000 men under Rehnskiöld stationed at Poznań.
+He strove to increase his troops with another 3,000 men before uniting forces with Schulenburg and the Saxon main army whose only obstacle in order to attack Charles' army in the rear, accordingly, were the 10,000 men under Rehnskiöld stationed at Poznań.